 There’s no debating that fact the Moon and moon phases have a great an effect on our planet, our oceans and even bodies of freshwater, particularly the larger ones (e.g. Great Lakes).

-More precisely, the Sun and the Moon are known to significantly impact fish activity and feeding behaviour, with dawn and dusk being regarded as major feeding times and the best fishing times of the day.
+More precisely, the Sun and the Moon are known to significantly impact fish activity and feeding behavior, with dawn and dusk being regarded as major feeding times and the best fishing times of the day.

 How the Moon Affects the Tide

 Perhaps the most well-known way the Moon influences Earth is the tides in our oceans and other bodies of water in varying degree.
 A result of the combination of the gravitational pull of the Moon and the force of the Earth’s movements around the Sun, tides are created in the oceans and are observed by us from our shores as that constant ebb and flow of water.